Drag and Drop table content with JavaScript

 • dropping objects only to empty cells

-• table cell with "trash" class name becomes trashcan
+• table cell with “redips-trash” class name becomes trashcan

 • enabling / disabling dragging

-Script will search for div elements (with class name "drag") inside tables closed in <div id="drag"> and attach onMouseDown event handler.
-When user clicks with left mouse button on div element, onMouseMove and onMouseUp handlers will be attached to the document level.
+Script will search for DIV elements (with class name “redips-drag”) inside tables closed in <div id=”redips-drag”> and attach onMouseDown event handler.
+When user clicks with left mouse button on DIV element, onMouseMove and onMouseUp handlers will be attached to the document level.

-While dragging div element, script changes "left" and "top" styles of the object.
+While dragging DIV element, script changes its “left” and “top” styles.
 This is function of the onMouseMove handler.
 When user releases left mouse button, onMouseUp event handler will unlink onMouseMove and onMouseUp event handlers.
-This way, browser will listen and process mouse move events only when user holds left mouse button on div element.
+This way, browser will listen and process mousemove events only when DIV element is dragged.

 As I mentioned, onMouseDown is defined on the elements you want to drag.
 Elements beneath the dragged object will not be able to catch onMouseOver event.
 Why?
 Because you are dragging object and that object only can catch the onMouseOver event.

-So, to detect destination table cells, script calculates all table cell coordinates (with scroll page offset) and store them to arrays.
-Arrays are searched inside onMouseMove handler and after left mouse button is released, object will drop to the current (highlighted) table cell.
+So, to detect destination table cells, script calculates all cell coordinates (with scroll page offset) and store them to the array.
+Array is searched inside onMouseMove handler and after left mouse button is released, DIV will drop to the current (highlighted) table cell.

 Happy dragging and dropping!